 *This requirement need not add to the overall credit footprint of the Core.

 - Courses offered with the designation may be at any level as long as they engage students in the outcomes.

 Courses with an isolated or short-term applied learning experience (e.g., a single unit or assignment) are not likely to be eligible as they are not likely to directly address the learning outcomes.

 The Engaged Learning requirement will take effect in fall 2019.
 By the fall term, the requirement will be implemented through the following steps: course identification and approval, Maine Street programming, university catalog revision and updating, communications, and transfer and articulation.

-- Course Identification: Programs will approve course lists provided by the Assistant Provost; lists will include internship, service learning, clinical, practicum, field experience, performance, and related courses.
-Programs will be invited to add to the list courses that they feel engage the outcomes.
+- Course Identification: Acadenuc programs have approved course lists provided by the Assistant Provost; lists include internship, service learning, clinical, practicum, field experience, performance, and related courses.
+Programs are invited to add to the list courses that they feel engage the outcomes.

 - Course Approval: Faculty will not have to submit proposals to have appropriate courses included in the designation.